dimitar-petrov/matrix-bot/README.md

  - if it empty all plugins will be loaded
  - if it contain plugins list - bot wil load only this plugins

+Note!
+In plugin list you must use names as in plugin class in ``name`` property!

+Bot stores plugins related data in working directory.

 Google
 ------